What Does Atlas Counselling Actually Do?

 - Narrative Therapy

 By remaining flexible in approach and focussing on you and what you need in the moment, we can walk with you on your journey and help you to achieve the goals and outcomes that you want and need for yourself.
+This means that you are not getting a counsellor that is focused on what they can do “at” you to help you, but a YOU counsellor that is focused on what you need from the therapeutic relationship.

 Another function of Atlas Counselling is to provide a safe place for you to unpack your emotional ‘baggage’ to a person who is, with respect to you, exclusively in your corner; someone who is there to work with you to YOUR benefit.
 It is typically easier to talk to someone who is intent on hearing and understanding you, your experiences, and your story; and who can do so without judgement; and who is not otherwise involved in, or influenced by, other factors and people in your life.
 For instance, it is difficult to discuss challenges in relationships with people who are in some form or fashion invested in the other parties of the relationship(s).
 You may not feel like you are able to be completely open and honest when seeking support from the people around you for fear of; causing offense, influencing the way the person may see you or someone else that your concerns involve, having your thoughts, feelings and/or words used against you sometime in the future, or simply you don’t have a support person or network available to you.
 This is part of what it means to be in a “safe space”.